gura-lang/gura-lang.github.io/library-reference/chapter-06.md

 If attribute <code>:chop</code> is specified, it eliminates an end-of-line character that appears at the end of each line.
 </p>
 <p>
-This function decodes character codes in the stream using <code>codec</code> specified when the <code>stream</code> instance is created.
+This function decodes character codes in the stream using <code>codec</code> instance that is specified when the <code>stream</code> instance is created.
 </p>
 <p>
 In default, this returns an iterator as its result value.
 Specifying the following attributes would convert it into other formats: